-Bogus self-employment is a widespread ment benefits, sickness and maternity leave, phenomenon in the European arts, media, and cultural fields (Charhon and Murphy, 2016).
-It occurs when the worker is formal-Artists and cultural workers usually work ly declared as self-employed on the basis of a part-time, without an open-ended contract, service contract, but the work they perform fulfils all the criteria that are used by national ment throughout their careers in other sec- law and practice to characterise an employtors (services, education, etc.).
-Moreover, ment relationship.
-Bogus self-employment self-employment is higher in the cultural has negative consequences in terms of the health and safety and social security of the ment for the total economy (14%) (Erns & workers concerned because it implies the risk of a worker losing their social rights.
+Bogus self-employment is a widespread phenomenon in the European arts, media, and cultural fields (Charhon and Murphy, 2016).
+It occurs when the worker is formally declared as self-employed on the basis of a service contract, but the work they perform fulfils all the criteria that are used by national law and practice to characterise an employment relationship.
+Bogus self-employment has negative consequences in terms of the health and safety and social security of the workers concerned because it implies the risk of a worker losing their social rights.
 Moreover, the higher level of cross-border mobility of arts, media and cultural workers includes atypical situations that are not easily translated into pre-existing categories associated with visas, social protection, or taxation, and can fall into the category of bogus posted work.